harryyan966/hwln/bugs.md

 	- cdetail (member status)
 	- ...

+- __share via wechat__

+- __English version__
+	- candidates
+		- ZH/EN toggler
+		- ZH + EN
+		- EN
+- wechat notification
+	- new note related to you
+	- note related to you being signed
+	- you being accepted into a class
+	- you being removed from a class
+	- class transferred to you

 ## PENDING

 - wechat notification (new note related to you, you being accepted, you being denied, you being removed, new class transferred to you)